SLLEN: Semantic-aware Low-light Image Enhancement Network: Methodology

-According to the attention mechanism~\cite{NIPS2017_3f5ee243}, vector $\bf{V}$ can be adjusted under the guidance of vector $\bf{K}$ using an attention map generated by mapping its vector $\bf{Q}$ to vector $\bf{K}$.
+\textbf{High-level Semantic Based Attention Block.} According to the attention mechanism~\cite{NIPS2017_3f5ee243}, vector $\bf{V}$ can be adjusted under the guidance of vector $\bf{K}$ using an attention map generated by mapping its vector $\bf{Q}$ to vector $\bf{K}$.
 In this work, the HSBAB is introduced to implement an attention mechanism.
 More specifically, as illustrated in Figure~\ref{enhancement_block}(a), $\bf{Q}$ and $\bf{V}$ are generated from $\bf{L}$, and $\bf{K}$ is generated from $\bf{H}$.
 In this way, $\bf{L}$ can be effectively adjusted by the generated attention map, which is formulated as:

-where $\bf{L_{H}}$ is the optimized feature of $\bf{L}$ based on HSF $\bf{H}$, $SoftMax(\cdot)$ stands for the SoftMax normalization operation, and $\bf{d_{k}}$ is the normalization factor.
+where $\bf{L_{H}}$ is the optimized feature of $\bf{L}$ based on HSF $\bf{H}$, $SoftMax(\cdot)$ denotes the SoftMax normalization operation, and $\bf{d_{k}}$ is the normalization factor.
 However, because of the drawback of $\bf{H}$ as discussed above, the corresponding result $\bf{L_{H}}$ may fail to sufficiently support the high-quality performance of LLE task (see Subsection~\ref{section3-1}).
 As a result, random semantic aware enhancement block is proposed as follows.